openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 No app role has access to internal data created by other HAF app roles nor can it modify data written by 'hived'.
 'Hived' roles cannot modify the data of HAF apps.

-More about roles in PostgreSQL documentaion: [CREATE ROLE](https://www.postgresql.org/docs/12/sql-createrole.html)
+More about roles in PostgreSQL documentaion: [CREATE ROLE](https://www.postgresql.org/docs/14/sql-createrole.html)

-Note: whenever you build a new version of the hive_fork_manager extension, you have to create a new HAF database.
+Note: HAF DOES NOT support database schema upgrades (specific to hive table definitions).
+Whenever you build a new version of the hive_fork_manager extension, you have to create a new HAF database (an error is emitted while trying to install newer extension over existing database having differnt table schema).
-There is no way currently to upgrade the schema installed in an old HAF database.
+Altough HFM upgrade is possible, when only binaries or functional code changed - such updates should be correctly performed over existing database.

 ## 2. Preparing a PostgreSQL database
 A newly create HAF database has to have have the hive_fork_manager extension installed.
 Without this extension, 'sql_serializer' won't connect the hived node to the database.
 Mostly, to install the extension in a database, execute the psql
-command: `CREATE EXTENSION hive_fork_manager CASCADE;`, but prederred way is to used scripts dedicated to that: [setup_postgres.sh](scripts/setup_postgres.sh) and [setup_db.sh](scripts/setup_db.sh).
+command: `CREATE EXTENSION hive_fork_manager CASCADE;`, but preferred way is to used scripts dedicated to that: [setup_postgres.sh](scripts/setup_postgres.sh) and [setup_db.sh](scripts/setup_db.sh).

 The database should use these parameters:
 ENCODING = 'UTF8' LC_COLLATE = 'en_US.UTF-8' and LC_CTYPE = 'en_US.UTF-8'